mallikarredla/7674_RealTimeJava_Projects/README.md

-# Audit Service
+# 7674_RealTimeJava_Projects

-The **Audit Service** is a Spring Boot microservice designed to track and log user activities and events across the system.
+This is a Spring Boot microservice designed to track and log user activities and events across the system.
 It plays a crucial role in providing traceability and accountability in a microservices architecture.

 ## 🔧 Features